raikrahul/rust_lessons/index.md

 {% endfor %}

----

-## 🎯 What You'll Learn
+## Learn Rust by Doing
-Gain a solid foundation and sharpen your Rust skills:

-- 🚩 Rust fundamentals
-- 🛠️ Memory management and ownership
-- 📊 Working with data types, loops, and functions
-- ⚡ Advanced topics: concurrency and error handling
-- 💻 Real-world examples and best practices

----
+Dive into real-world Rust code.
+Master fundamentals, control flow, and best practices by example.

 ## 🌟 Why Rust?
 Rust is fast, reliable, and loved by developers worldwide.
-It combines the performance of systems-level languages with the safety and modern features you’d expect.
-Whether you're building web servers, embedded systems, or CLI tools, Rust has got you covered.

----

-## 💡 Start Learning Now!
+## 💡 Start  Now!
-Click on any lesson above to get started, or explore the site using the navigation links.
-Happy coding!
+Click on any lesson above.